lszymanski7/boilerplate-js/docs/FEATURES.md

 6. **Structured Output Paths:** The output paths and filenames are meticulously configured to maintain a well-organized build structure.
 This includes distinct directories for JavaScript, CSS, fonts, images, and media assets.

 7. **Optimized Production Build:** The production configuration is fine-tuned for optimal performance, employing TerserPlugin for JavaScript minification and CssMinimizerPlugin for CSS minification.
-This results in smaller bundle sizes and improved loading speeds for your production environment.
+This results in smaller bundle sizes and improved loading speeds in a production environment.